 As the administrator of NHS Pensions, The NHS Business Services Authority (NHSBSA)’s website has more info.
 They also have a ‘final salary linking guide’ which looks specifically at breaks in pay, though it is somewhat technical.

 If you’d like a little guidance, you can get help through the NHS Pensions Member Hub – alternatively, you could speak to one of the experts that we work with, who can help talk you through your options.

-If you have questions about your NHS pension and want to speak to an expert for the right advice, call Online Money Advisor today on 0808 189 0463 or make an enquiry.
+If you have questions about your NHS pension and want to speak to an expert for the right advice, call us today on 0808 189 0463 or make an enquiry.

 Then sit back and let us do all the hard work in finding the advisor with the right expertise for your circumstances.
 We don’t charge a fee and there’s absolutely no obligation or marks on your credit rating.